 GSD-Impacts: A compilation of how GSL research impacts the U.S. with specific stories.

 NOAA State of the Science Fact Sheet - Fire Weather: Weather has long been recognized as having both an influence on fires and being affected by fire.
-For example, strong winds and above-average temperatures coupled with very dry air and surface conditions are associated with elevated likelihood that fires will rapidly spread, and thus these meteorological conditions are important for fire behavior forecasting.
+For example, strong winds and above-average temperatures coupled with very dry air and surface conditions are associated with an elevated likelihood that fires will rapidly spread, and thus these meteorological conditions are important for fire behavior forecasting.
 Similarly, a thick smoke plume can modify the weather downstream from a fire due to the large reduction in solar energy reaching the surface by the smoke itself.

 HRRR Fact Sheet: The High-Resolution Rapid Refresh (HRRR) weather prediction system merges weather prediction science and high-performance computing technology with breakthrough techniques for using radar data and satellite data to make neighborhood-scale weather forecasts more accurate.
 The first version of HRRR went into NOAA NWS operations in 2016, and the final version was implemented on December 2, 2020.